Melanocytic nevus: Genetics

-Genes can have an influence on a person's moles.

-Dysplastic nevus syndrome is a largely hereditary condition which causes a person to have a large quantity of moles (often 100 or more) with some larger than normal or atypical.
-This often leads to a higher risk of melanoma, a serious skin cancer.
+Genes can influence a person's moles.
+Dysplastic nevus syndrome is a largely hereditary condition that causes a person to have a large quantity of moles (often 100 or more), with some larger than normal or atypical.
+This often leads to a higher risk of melanoma, a serious type of skin cancer.
 Dysplastic nevi are more likely than ordinary moles to become cancerous.
-Dysplastic nevi are common, and many people have a few of these abnormal moles.
-Having more than 50 ordinary moles increases the risk of developing melanoma.
+While dysplastic nevi are common, and many people have a few of these abnormal moles, having more than 50 ordinary moles also increases the risk of developing melanoma.

-In the overall population, a slight majority of melanomas do not form in an existing mole, but rather create a new growth on the skin.
-Somewhat surprisingly, this also applies to those with dysplastic nevi.
-They are at a higher risk of melanoma occurring not only where there is an existing mole, but also where there are none.
-Such persons need to be checked regularly for any changes in their moles and to note any new ones.
+In the general population, a slight majority of melanomas do not form in existing moles but rather create new growths on the skin.
+Somewhat surprisingly, this pattern also applies to those with dysplastic nevi.
+These individuals are at a higher risk of melanoma occurring not only where there is an existing mole but also in areas without moles.
+Consequently, such persons need regular examinations to check for changes in their moles and to identify any new ones.

 Sunlight

-Ultraviolet light from the sun causes premature aging of the skin and skin damage that can lead to melanoma.
-Some scientists hypothesize that overexposure to UV, including excessive sunlight, may play a role in the formation of acquired moles.
-However, more research is needed to determine the complex interaction between genetic makeup and overall exposure to ultraviolet light.
-Some strong indications that this is so (but falling short of proof), are:
+Ultraviolet (UV) light from the sun causes premature ageing of the skin and skin damage that can lead to melanoma.
+Researchers hypothesized that overexposure to UV, including excessive sunlight, may play a role in the formation of acquired moles.
+However, more research is needed to determine the complex interaction between genetic makeup and overall UV exposure.
+Some strong indications supporting this hypothesis (but falling short of proof) include: